-Fast food, real estate, hotels, and airlines — many large industries will have to shift their strategies in the wake of driverless cars.
+Fast food, real estate, military operations, even home improvement — many large industries will have to shift their strategies in the wake of driverless cars.

 It’s all but a certainty that autonomous or driverless vehicles will be widely used in the United States at some point over the next two decades.

 Clearly, tech and auto companies stand to gain, but many other industries could face serious upheavals unless they are able to adapt to the many changes self-driving cars will bring to the market.

 Observers believe driverless cars will make automobile transportation a whole lot safer, and McKinsey predicts they could reduce US auto accidents by 90%.
 While this might save insurers money on payouts in the near future, demand for insurance will ultimately decrease as risks of a car crash drop.
 In anticipation of this shift, some insurers are rolling out usage-based insurance policies (UBIs), which charge consumers based on how many miles they drive, and how safe their driving habits are.

 2. Auto repairs

 Fewer accidents will also mean fewer trips to the body shop.
 On top of that, mechanics’ traditional expertise will become less valuable as cars become more connected and software-dependent.
 This information could give drivers more transparency into the repairs they actually need, and allow them to calibrate preventive maintenance and avoid more expensive repairs down the line.
 For instance, the startup Zubie offers real-time diagnostics to owners of connected cars, allowing people to know what’s wrong with their engine before they bring their car in for inspection.

 3. Professional drivers and trucking